dell/csm-docs/content/docs/csidriver/features/powerstore.md

           - "true"
 ```

 This example matches all nodes where the driver has a connection to PowerStore with an IP of `127.0.0.1` via FibreChannel.
-Similar examples can be found in mentioned folder for NFS and iSCSI.
+Similar examples can be found in mentioned folder for NFS, iSCSI and NVMe.

 You can check what labels your nodes contain by running `kubectl get nodes --show-labels`